nultinator/StratumPool/README.md

 ## Important !!!
 Don't forget !!!

-You MUST add a line to your node configuration file (ycash.conf) to set a fixed mining address, ie :-
+You MUST add a line to your node configuration file (arrow.conf) to set a fixed mining address, ie :-

-mineraddress=s1youraddressgoeshere
+mineraddress=aryouraddressgoeshere

-* This MUST be a transparent address (starts with 's1')
+* This MUST be a transparent address (starts with 'ar')
-* The address MUST belong to the node wallet (use 'ycash-cli getnewaddress')
+* The address MUST belong to the node wallet (use 'arrow-cli getnewaddress')
+* Make sure to back up the private key to this address as well (use 'arrow-cli dumprivkey "armypersonalminingaddress" ')

 Before you can spend any coins you have mined, you must :-

 * Wait 100 blocks for the reward to mature.
-* Send the ENTIRE balance of the saddr to a yaddr you control.
-(Use YECwallet FullNode)
+* Send the ENTIRE balance of the "ar" addr to an "as1" addr you control.
+(Use Quiver FullNode)
+* When shielding, Quiver will not suppport sending from a transparent address.
+* You must use arrow-cli z_shieldcoinbase "armytransparentaddress" "as1myshieldedaddress" (obviously use real addresses and not these fake ones though)